-01.19.2016 Lawsuit “Immunity” for Firearms Industry Members?
+03.15.2021 Lawsuit “Immunity” for Firearms Industry Members?
 What the Protection of Lawful Commerce in Arms Act Really Says

 Do gun manufacturers really have blanket immunity from lawsuits?
 No, not even close.

-The 2016 campaign season has brought a big dose of gun policy debate, and some candidates have claimed that gun manufacturers have immunity from civil lawsuits.
-They are referring to a federal law known as the Protection of Lawful Commerce in Arms Act, or “PLCAA”.
+Although the 2020 presidential campaign focused little on gun control, then-candidate and now President Biden made clear that he supports a repeal of a federal law known as the Protection of Lawful Commerce in Arms Act, or “PLCAA”.
 15 U.S.C. §§ 7901 - 7903.
 Rhetoric put forth about the PLCAA often implies that the firearms industry enjoys broad immunity from litigation.
 In truth, the PLCAA provides protection for firearms industry members for only a limited category of lawsuits.

 In 2005, Congress enacted the PLCAA to bar lawsuits against firearms sellers and manufacturers for crimes committed with their products.
 At that time, certain lawsuits, some successful, had been brought against gun makers, theorizing that industry members should be held liable for the crimes of others, even where there was no proof that industry members had done anything other than manufacture or sell an otherwise lawful product.
 The PLCAA is grounded in a legal principle that was developed long ago.
 Under basic personal injury law that exists in every state, a person ordinarily will not be held liable for the intentional criminal acts of another.
 Such liability as a general matter is rather rare, because American tort law does not often impose civil liability on one person when another person commits a crime.
 This rule is chiefly based on causation principles, which hold that someone’s intentional criminal conduct is the sole proximate cause of the injury that results from the crime.
 However, in the area of firearms, some courts varied from this general rule and allowed lawsuits to go forward against firearms sellers and manufacturers.
 In response, Congress enacted the PLCAA.